huggingface/peft/docs/source/task_guides/ia3.md

 Load a tokenizer and create a preprocessing function that:

-1. tokenizes the inputs and pads and truncates the sequence to the `max_length`
+1. tokenizes the inputs, pads and truncates the sequence to the `max_length`
 2. apply the same tokenizer to the labels but with a shorter `max_length` that corresponds to the label
 3. mask the padding tokens